ajcasablanca/Note-Taker/README.md

 ## Description

-This application called Note Taker enables users that to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
-And then deployed the entire application to Heroku.
+This is an app, called Note Taker,  that allows users to write, save and delete notes.

 ## Table of Contents